Operads, quasiorders, and regular languages: Action on languages

 \section{Action on languages}

 The aim of this section is to describe regular languages by using the operads defined above.
 More precisely, we show that the set of regular languages is a module on each of these operads.
-Furthermore, we prove that each regular language is denoted by an operator acting on symbols or $\emptyset$.
-Finally, we show that the operad $\mathtt{QOSet}$ is optimal in the sense that its action is faithful.
+Furthermore, we prove that each regular language can be expressed by an operator acting on symbols or $\emptyset$.
+Finally, we show that the operad $\QOSET$ is optimal in the sense that its action is faithful.